-The support battery is located in a box next to the strut tower.
+The 12 V support battery is located in a box next to the strut tower.

 - The higher the current take-off in the car, the more the alternator must be working and the batteries charging = Increased fuel consumption.

-- When the capacity of the starter battery has fallen below the lowest permissible level then the Start/Stop function is disengaged.
+- When the capacity of the battery has fallen below the lowest permissible level then the Start/stop function is disengaged.

 - The engine starts automaticallywithout the driver depressing the clutch pedal (manual gearbox).

 Automatic starting can only take place if the gear lever is in neutral position.